 Members welcomed the report.
 Members believed it would be useful to see where the grant went and how successful the grant had been.

-RESOLVED - That an updated on the use and success of the Department for Education's holiday activities and school grant, be submitted to this panel during the 2022/23 municipal year.
+RESOLVED - That an updated on the use and success of the Department for Education's holiday activities and school grant, come back to panel in municipal year 2022/23.

 SPCLL.63 SAFEGUARDING CHILDREN'S PARTNERSHIP ANNUAL REPORT